 We have a corporate structure that determines how we develop and operate as a leading, scientifically driven, geological survey.
 We are part of UK Research and Innovation (UKRI) and a research centre under the Natural Environment Research Council (NERC), with an independent BGS Board created in 2018.

-The roles and responsibilities of the BGS Board and the BGS Board are defined in a 2020 Memorandum of Understanding (MoU) between the BGS and NERC.
+The roles and responsibilities of the BGS Board are defined in a 2020 Memorandum of Understanding (MoU) between the BGS and NERC.

 As an organisation, our Science Strategy sets out three challenge areas: